Aleadinglight/blog/src/content/posts/encrypt.md

 ![Asymmetric encryption](../../data/asymmetric.png "image title")

-## How to use the encryption tools
 Here is the good news, you don't need to dig into the technical details of how the encryption algorithm works or understand its mathematical proof.
 You just need to know a few common encryption methods and decide what fits your use case.
-There are several tools will handle to work for you.
+There are several tools will handle the heavy work for you.

-### OpenSSL for symmetric encryption
+## Using OpenSSL for symmetric encryption
 The OpenSSL software library is a robust, commercial-grade, full-featured toolkit for general-purpose cryptography and secure communication.
 Let's see a simple symmetric encryption process using OpenSSL.

 The `openssl` usually comes pre-installed in most Linux distributions.